liuchengxu/vim-clap/README.md

 # There are four sort keys for results: score, begin, end, length, you can specify how the records are sorted using `tiebreak`.
 tiebreak = "score,-begin,-end,-length"
 ```

+### Plugin

+Apart from the providers, vim-clap has an experimental support of a varity of vim plugins which are reimplemented in Rust.

+- highlight-cursor-word
+- vim-markdown-toc

 ## How to define your own provider